IObundle/iob-soc/README.md

 ## Cleaning

-The following command will clean the selected directories for simulation and board runs, locally and in the remote servers:
+The following command will clean the selected directories for simulation and board and ASIC technology node runs, locally and in the remote servers:

 ```
 make clean